stewalec/hugo-sleek/README.md

 - Enabled responsive tables with scrollbar.
 Fixes table overflow on small screens.
 - Added site title parameter
-- Updated how post titles and dates are displayed
+- Updated how article titles and dates are displayed
-- Included tag list in `.article-meta` of posts
+- Included tag list in `.article-meta` of articles
 - Updated rendered whitespace as a style preference
 - Other minor stylistic updates